The Individual 401k is sometimes referred to as a "Solo 401k", "Single(k)", “Uni-k”, “Personal 401k” or "Self Employed 401k".

 Business Loan Rates – Small Business Loan Interest Rates

 Individual 401k loan interest rates are low, usually Prime rate plus 1% or 2%.
 Because you are borrowing your money, the interest and principal is repaid back to yourself.
 401k loan payments are paid back into your Individual 401k (not to a bank).

 Cost Effective Administration

 Compared to traditional 401ks, the Individual 401k plan is easy, flexible and inexpensive to maintain because administration is minimal, and complex discrimination tests are not required.
 Fees vary depending on the level of administrative services provided by the Individual 401k administrator.
 Loans may have an additional administrative fee.
 If an Individual 401k is greater than $250,000 IRS form 5500 needs to be filed and the administrator may charge a fee for its completion or you could elect to complete the form yourself.

-One example of an Individual 401k we recommend to our clients uses mutual funds as the investment choice within the 401k.
-The administrative fees are $0 to setup, a $15 annual fee and a $40 fee if you request a 401k loan.
-Through this 401k there are 40 mutual funds to choose from.
+One example of an Individual 401k we recommend to our clients uses mutual funds as the investment choice within the 401k. $0 to setup and $15 annual fee (the $15 fee waived with a $50,000 balance).
+The 401k loan fees are $50 application fee and an annual fee of $25.
+Through this 401k there are over 50 mutual funds to choose from.